 It’s truly amazing.

-Disney Springs celebrates Christmas at Disney World with carolers, shopping, Christmas lights, shopping, Santa Claus, shopping, holiday performers and shopping.
+Disney Springs celebrates Christmas at Disney World with carolers, shopping, holiday treats, shopping Christmas lights, shopping, Santa Claus, shopping, holiday performers and shopping.
+Oh, did I say shopping?

-After you get your picture made, stroll around the shops.
+After you get your picture with Santa, stroll around the shops.
 There is live entertainment throughout the day.
 Each shop goes all out with Christmas decorations and displays.

 It truly is “The Most Wonderful Time of the Year…”